 Out-of-date faculty web profiles send the wrong message to everyone.
 Fortunately, there’s an easier way.
-Here are six reasons to use Digital Measures by Watermark to power up-to-date faculty web profiles on your website.
+Here are six reasons to use Faculty Success (formerly Digital Measures) by Watermark to power up-to-date faculty web profiles on your website.

 Reward System Use

 Entering activities into a faculty database can feel like a thankless task to faculty whose time is already absorbed by teaching, scholarship, and service.
-Though you may already require faculty to enter data into Digital Measures to support annual reviews, promotion and tenure, accreditation reporting, and other uses, faculty may consider that as primarily benefiting the university.
+Though you may already require faculty to enter data into Faculty Success (formerly Digital Measures) to support annual reviews, promotion and tenure, accreditation reporting, and other uses, faculty may consider that as primarily benefiting the university.

 But public awareness of faculty accomplishments can lead to important opportunities to collaborate, publish, present at a conference, or become recognized as a subject-matter expert for media inquiries.
 Having automatically updated faculty web profiles ensures that your faculty’s most recent publications, awards, conference presentations, grants, performances, and other accomplishments can be immediately shared with your institution’s audience.

 When current web profiles give faculty added incentive to keep their teaching, scholarship, and service up to date, you have a more current and complete database of faculty activities to inform accreditation reporting, strategic planning, and other vital tasks.